khushi-411/khushi-411.github.io/_posts/2022-12-26-c++-sanitizers.md

 ```cpp
 g++ memory.cpp -Wall -Wextra
 ```
 Then execute the code using `./a.out`.
-Or try compiling using clang:
+Or try compiling using Clang:
 ```cpp
 clang memory.cpp -Wall -Wextra
 ```
 The code again runs completely fine.
-Let's try adding another check using the clang compiler.
+Let's try adding another check using the Clang compiler.
 Use:
 ```
 clang memory.cpp -Wall -Wextra -fsanitize=memory
 ```
-***Note 3***: Currently, gcc does not support the MemorySanitizer.
+***Note 3***: Currently, GCC does not support the MemorySanitizer.

 Coming back to the result part, we caught a similar issue as in AddressSanitizer.
-As shown below, clang throws a linker error, and the program gets terminated.
+As shown below, Clang throws a linker error, and the program gets terminated.
 ```cpp
 /usr/bin/ld: /tmp/2-a58743.o: in function `main':
 2.cpp:(.text+0x1c0): undefined reference to `std::cout'